MattyO/changeless/README.md

 fuzzyEquals will find attributes that the changeless objects have in common and compare only that union.
 This also inspects nested relationships for shared attributes.
 ###to_dict###
     from changeless.methods import to_dict
-to_dict is the reverse conversion from a base fancy_object to its dictionary representation.
+to_dict is the reverse conversion from a base fancy_object to its dictionary representation.  attributes become keys, relationships become nested dictonaries, many to many relationships become list with dicts